 “As you focus on simplifying your life, make sure your approach to the process is a loving and accepting one.
 Know that you are now doing all that you can do right now, and that is all anyone can do.
 When you stay in the moment, you have all the time in the world, and whatever needs to be done will be completed in the exact right time. ~Deepak Chopra~

-But please believe me that once you have begun to de-clutter your life, you will begin to notice amazing shifts in your energy and your thinking.
+But once you have begun to de-clutter your life, you will begin to notice amazing shifts in your energy and your thinking.

 Clutter is not just those physical things hoarded for years.
 It includes relationships, time commitments and other things that use up more of your energy than you can afford to give them.